KJPMolgenLab/ELAB_LOADER/Readme.md

 ## Introduction

 This is ELABLOADER, a simple-to-use, no-bullshit, non bloating, console based solution to transfer data between the API provided by [elabFTW](https://www.elabftw.net/) and tables provided by the physical lab.
-It is utilized mainly by reading in prepared XLSX, CSV, or TXT files.
+It is utilized mainly by reading prepared XLSX, CSV, or TXT files.
-Current version is under development.
+The current version is under development.
-Please do report any bugs!
+Please report any bugs!
 Thanks!

 Only works with [elabFTW](https://www.elabftw.net/) installed A demo version of [elabFTW](https://www.elabftw.net/) is available at https://demo.elabftw.net/